-There are many reasons a heart can break.
-It could be a literal break, as in a heart attack or a cardiovascular illness.
-Or, it could be a metaphorical break—at the end of a relationship, or after the death of a loved one or pet.
+There are many reasons a heart can break—at the end of a relationship, or after the death of a loved one or pet.
 No matter if these partings are amicable, tragic, distressing, or unpleasant, they all leave the heart in a vulnerable position.

 When you experience a loss, physical pain in the chest can follow.
-This pain, though perhaps not as dangerous, is just as real as the pain experienced during a physical crisis of the heart and needs just as much time, energy, and healing.
+This pain, though perhaps not as dangerous, can be just as real as the pain experienced during a physical crisis of the heart and needs just as much time, energy, and healing.

-Herbs can help heal the heart and lift the spirit; depression, anger, loss, and loneliness can result from emotional or physical heartbreak.
+Herbs can help heal the emotional heart and lift the spirit.
 Try the following herbs and take some time to be good to yourself—relax, breathe, and give your heart a much-needed break.

 Note: if you take any medications for cardiovascular health, please consult your physician before taking any alternative remedies.